uschina/CNTK/bindings/python/cntk/contrib/model2cntk/README.md

-# Model2CNTK
+# CaffeConverter

-The project will help you convert training scripts or trained models from Caffe to CNTK.
+The tool will help you convert trained models from Caffe to CNTK.

-*Convert training scripts:* updating, coming soon

 *Convert trained models:* giving a model script and its weights file, export to CNTK model.

-## Environment

-We setup the local environment with `Windows 10, Python 2.7/3.5`.

 ## Dependency